SpineEventEngine/publishing/README.md

 Each library needs to define a `publish` Gradle task.
 This task is used for publishing the artifacts to the remote artifact repository.

+### Travis token

+As `publishing` is triggered via Travis REST API, libraries that wish to trigger publishing must be able to trigger builds.
+They can use a script from config: `config/scripts/trigger-publishing`.
+This script relies on the `TRAVIS_TOKEN` env variable.